-This is also true about online dating sites.
-They are also self esteem boosters.
 This may be why people you message do not respond to your message or wink or smile.
 Even if you have a simple message to respond to, which you should.
 The thrill for this type of person was that someone found him/her matchable or attractive.

 That is quite the satisfying feeling, isn’t it?
 Even if this is not why you have braved up and put yourself on a dating site.
 It still is nice to get that wink.
 You get that self esteem boost.
 There are many on these sites who use these sites just for that self esteem boost.
 Not really dateable material there.
 Just move on.
 None of this behavior is about you.